codr7/g-fu/README.md

 g-fu is a pragmatic [Lisp](https://xkcd.com/297/) developed and embedded in Go.

 ### Status
-The initial [release](https://github.com/codr7/g-fu/tree/master/v1), which aims to nail syntax and semantics, is nearing completion.
-Once it stabilizes; work begins on v2, which will focus primarily on performance.
+[v1](https://github.com/codr7/g-fu/tree/master/v1), which aims to nail syntax and semantics, is nearing completion.
+Once it stabilizes; work begins on [v2](https://github.com/codr7/g-fu/tree/master/v1), which will focus primarily on performance.

 ### License
 MIT